PhysioLabXR/PhysioLabXRDocs/source/index.rst

             def cleanup(self):
                 print('Cleanup function is called')

 #.
-Save the script in the editor and return to PhysioLab\ :sup:`XR`'s *scripting tab*.
+Save the script in the editor and return to the PhysioLab\ :sup:`XR` *scripting tab*.
 To have our script receive the EEG and event markers,
    we will add them as `inputs <Scripting#Inputs.html>`_.
 For visualization purposes, we will add an `output <Scripting#Outputs.html>`_ called 'ERPs' and send the buffered ERPs to it whenever we have a new event marker.